snac-cooperative/snac_eac_cpf_utils/readme.md

 Copyright 2013 University of Virginia.
 Licensed under the Educational Community License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at http://www.osedu.org/licenses/ECL-2.0 or see the file license.txt in this repository.
+You may obtain a copy of the License at http://www.osedu.org/licenses/ECL-2.0 or http://opensource.org/licenses/ECL-2.0 or see the file license.txt in this repository.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See